RemakePlace/plugin/README.md

 > This plugin will not work for the CN server.
 [Follow the steps here to try using an older version of the plugin](https://wiki.makeplace.app/en/plugin/CN-Server)

 ## Usage
-Type `/remakeplace` to open the plugin screen.
+Type `/remakeplace`,`/makeplace`, or `/rmp` to open the plugin screen.
 Most functions are only available when in Rotate Furniture mode (Housing -> Indoor/Outdoor Furnishings.
 Click on the Rotate button).

 ### Saving a layout from the game
 * Make sure you are in furniture mode